-The research interest of my laboratory is to study the roles of microRNAs (miRNAs) in the eye and ocular diseases. miRNAs are small, non-coding, regulatory RNAs and constitute a newly recognized level of gene expression regulation.
-Our long term goal is to uncover the roles miRNAs in normal development and function of the eye, as well as in ocular diseases so as to identify novel miRNA-based therapeutic targets for the treatment of various ocular diseases.
+The research interest of my lab is to study the roles of microRNAs (miRNAs) in the eye and ocular diseases. miRNAs are small, non-coding, regulatory RNAs and constitute a newly recognized level of gene expression regulation.
+Our long-term goal is to uncover the roles miRNAs in normal development and function of the eye, as well as in ocular diseases so as to identify novel miRNA-based therapeutic targets for the treatment of various ocular diseases.

 Awards & Honors

-- 7/2013-present Associate Professor, Department of Ophthalmology, Visual and Anatomical Sciences Wayne State University, School of Medicine, Detroit, MI
+- 7/2013-present Associate Professor, Department of Ophthalmology/Kresge Eye Institute, and Department of Anatomy & Cell Biology, Wayne State University, School of Medicine, Detroit, Michigan (tenured from 8/2019)

 - 2004 – 6/2013 Assistant Professor.
 Depts of Pharmacology, Ophthalmology, Neurological Sciences, Rush University Medical Center, Chicago